 Dilaudid is an opioid pain medication, also known as Hydromorphone.
-We list it as a narcotic drug.
-Thus, we use it for treating a broad spectrum of different pain levels – from moderate to severe.
+It is used for treating a broad spectrum of different pain levels – from moderate to severe.
 Like other pain relievers, it affects the brain by changing the way the body detects and responds to pain.
 Essentially, it increases the threshold of pain tolerance.
 Particularly, it increases in the central nervous system.
-Thus, Dilaudid binds to opioid receptors which also affects the respiratory reflex.
+Thus, Dilaudid binds to opioid receptors, which also affects the respiratory reflex.
 Overall, due to the influence on the respiratory centers in the brain-stem.
 This effects and reduces responsiveness to carbon dioxide tension.
 It can cause very deep sleep.
-We find this medicine in the form of ampoules, tablets, oral liquid, and sterile solution form.
+It can be found in the form of ampoules, tablets, oral liquid, and sterile solution form.

 Potential side effects during Dilaudid treatment are many:

 - The nervous system (somnolence, headache, memory impairment, tremor, dizziness)

 - Cardiovascular (chest pain)

 - Hepatic (biliary tract spasm)

 - Musculoskeletal (muscle spasms, back pain)

 Research has shown that 2mg of Dilaudid provides rapid pain relief.
 However, anything above 2 mg is too much if given routinely to a patient in pain.
 Even a single dose can cause oxygen desaturation.

 It begins to work within 30 minutes for oral, and 5 minutes for injectable forms.
 As such, the usual adult dosage of tablets is 2 mg to 4 mg, orally, every 4-6 hours.
 Finally, anything above 4 mg at a time is considered dangerous and can cause an overdose.